Paul Banks (English musician): Albion

 In late 2006, Paul joined the Alistair Griffin-fronted band, Albion.
 They wrote and recorded a number of songs together, releasing several free download-only tracks via their official MySpace page.

 Shed Seven reunion

 However, the following July saw Shed Seven announce their reformation, with the line-up including Banks along with all of the original members.
 His appearance on the subsequent Greatest Hits tour was the first time he had appeared on stage with the band since leaving in 1999.
 Following the announcement of the Shed Seven reunion, an official statement from the band noted that it would "not affect the individual members' projects which will continue as before".
 Yet, despite this vow, Albion abruptly split up in August 2007, for reasons which were not made public.
 When interviewed, Griffin commented "Things weren't working out the way we anticipated and it seemed the right time to call it a day".

-As of 2019, he still remains with Shed Seven including recording their most recent album, Instant Pleasures.
+Shed Seven have since recorded and released three new albums.
+Instant Pleasures in 2017 and A Matter of Time and Liquid Gold which were both released in 2024.
+Both A Matter of Time and Liquid Gold reached Number 1 in the UK music charts.
+The band continue to tour regularly.